OtherDevOpsGene/intro-to-docker/03-Lesson/README.md

 any Maven dependencies we didn't already have cached, but running it a second time goes much quicker.

-We can build the Docker image by creaing a [Dockerfile](helloworld-local/Dockerfile) that copies the `jar` file from our local directory, which looks almost identical to the tail of our previous `Dockerfile`.
+We can build the Docker image by creating a [Dockerfile](helloworld-local/Dockerfile) that copies the `jar` file from our local directory, which looks almost identical to the tail of our previous `Dockerfile`.